syedsami1/Wellness-RAG-Micro-App/README.md

 # 🧘 Wellness RAG Micro-App

-### “Ask Me Anything About Yoga”
+### **Ask Me Anything About Yoga**

+---

 ## 📌 Project Overview

-This project is a **full-stack AI micro-application** that answers yoga and wellness-related questions using a **Retrieval-Augmented Generation (RAG)** pipeline.
+This project is a **full-stack AI micro-application** that answers yoga and wellness-related questions using a **Retrieval-Augmented Generation (RAG)** architecture.

-The system is designed with a **safety-first mindset**, ensuring that potentially risky yoga queries (e.g., pregnancy, medical conditions) are handled responsibly with appropriate warnings and non-medical guidance.
+The system is designed with a **safety-first approach**, ensuring that potentially risky yoga queries (such as pregnancy or medical conditions) are handled responsibly with clear warnings and non-medical guidance.

-The main focus areas are:
+The primary focus areas are:

-* RAG design (chunking, embeddings, retrieval)
+* RAG system design (chunking, retrieval, prompt construction)
 * Backend architecture and safety logic
-* Data logging and analysis using MongoDB
+* Clean API structure
-* Clear UI display of sources and safety warnings
+* Clear UI presentation of answers, sources, and safety warnings

 ---